This page is from APP, the official source of professional practice for policing.

 - health and safety procedures to be adopted (including personal protective equipment)

-- details for establishing a holding audit area (HAA) for the deceased persons and human remains
+- details for establishing a victim holding audit area (VHAA) for the deceased persons and human remains

 - a property and evidence audit area

 Suggested command structure for the retrieval and investigation phase